makrai/notes/kossaifi1901-sewa-db-audio-vis-emo-senti.md

-* The standard approach in automatic emotion recognition relies on machine learning models trained on a collection of recordings, annotated in terms of different categories or dimensions of affect.
-As a
+* The standard approach in automatic emotion recognition relies on machine learning models trained on a collection of recordings, annotated in terms of different categories or dimensions of affect
 * generalisation ability on new data acquired in different conditions, strongly depends on: